 I wrote a post on this a while ago that I called “Gluten Free… Now What?!”.

-Five years post-diagnosis I’ve learned a lot and sometimes I’ve learned the hard way.
+Six years post-diagnosis I’ve learned a lot and sometimes I’ve learned the hard way.
 Knowing what I know now and everything I’ve experienced, I would say the best advice I could give someone newly diagnosed with celiac is to relax, learn everything you can on cross-contamination and stay positive!

 Now on to your responses!